• Skip to primary navigation

 How to make easy homemade pita chips: Preheat the oven to Broil.
 Lay 4 6-inch pitas out on a jellyroll pan.
 Brush a light layer of olive oil over both sides of each pita.
 Set the pan in the oven for 3 minutes or so, watching carefully to prevent burning.
 As soon as the pitas start to brown, remove them from the oven.
 When cool, slice them into 1 ½-inch strips, using a pizza cutter.
 Cut strips in half crosswise.

-Filed Under: All Recipes, Appetizers, Entertaining, Israel, Israel, Quick and Easy, vegan, Vegetarian Tagged With: dairy-free, dip, gluten-free
+Filed Under: All Recipes, Appetizers, Entertaining, Middle Eastern Recipes, Quick and Easy, Thanksgiving Recipes, vegan, Vegetarian Tagged With: dairy-free, dip, gluten-free

 Reader Interactions